The node-based

 Not Electron.
 Not a wrapper.

 ArcBrush is a C++20 desktop application for Windows, macOS, and Linux.
-OpenCV processes your images on the CPU and GPU, OpenGL renders the previews, and every operation runs natively on your hardware.
-AI nodes reach the cloud only when you tell them to.
+A hybrid engine processes your images on the CPU and GPU, previews render on the GPU, and nearly every operation runs natively on your hardware.
+The two Cloud nodes (Remove Background and Upscale) are the exception: they send the image to our server for processing and need a free account.
+Everything else stays on your machine, reaching the network only for optional account and update checks.

 C++20